microsoftgraph/msgraph-sdk-java/README.md

 ## 5. Issues

-For known issues, see [issues](https://github.com/MicrosoftGraph/sdk-android/issues).
+For known issues, see [issues](https://github.com/MicrosoftGraph/msgraph-sdk-android/issues).

 ## 6. Contributions

 The Microsoft Graph SDK is open for contribution.
 Please read how to contribute to this project [here](docs/contributions.md).

-## 7. Supported Android Versions
+## 7. Supported Java Versions
-The Microsoft Graph SDK for Android library is supported at runtime for [Android API revision 15](http://source.android.com/source/build-numbers.html) and greater.
+The Microsoft Graph SDK for Java library is supported at runtime for Java 6+ and [Android API revision 15](http://source.android.com/source/build-numbers.html) and greater.
 To build the sdk you need to install Android API revision 23 or greater.

 ## 8. License